MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 Creates an external data source for elastic queries.
 External data sources are used to establish connectivity and support these primary use cases:

 - Bulk load operations using `BULK INSERT` or `OPENROWSET`
-- Query remote SQL Database or SQL Data Warehouse instances using SQL Database with [elastic query][remote_eq]
+- Query remote SQL Database or Azure Synapse Analytics instances using SQL Database with [elastic query][remote_eq]
 - Query a sharded Azure SQL Database using [elastic query][sharded_eq]

 ## Syntax